Canada

 Day 2 was the most challenging both physically and mentally.
 We had to run at least two grade 4 rapids and many more smaller grade 2 and 3 ones.

 There are two ways to safely take rapids - run with prior scouting and portaging.
 Scouting is getting out of a canoe before a rapid and planning a route to run it.
-Even the most experienced paddlers who have a prior knowledge of a section should scout the rapids before running them.
+Even the most experienced paddlers who have prior knowledge of a section should scout the rapids before running them.

 You can scout from your boat or from the bank.
 The latter is more advisable as you never know what hazard might be waiting for you down there.